sicmutils/sicmutils/README.md

 (require '[sicmutils.env :as env]) (env/bootstrap-repl!)
 ```
+See the [user namespace](./dev/user.clj) for how to render namespaces to a browser window.

 See the [demo directory](./demo) for minimal examples of build configurations
 that use the SICMUtils library.